mlswg/mls-protocol/draft-ietf-mls-protocol.md

 directly create a tree and choose a random value for first epoch's epoch secret.
 We follow the steps above because it removes unnecessary choices, by which, for example, bad randomness could be introduced.
-The only choices the creator makes here are its own HPKE key and credential, and the leaf secret from which the Commit is built.
+The only choices the creator makes here are its own HPKE key and credential, the leaf secret from which the Commit is built, and the intermediate key pairs along the direct path to the root.

-A new member receiving a Welcome message can recognize group creation if the signer of the Welcome message is at index 0, and the number of entries in the `members` array is equal to the number of leaves in the tree minus one.
+A new member receiving a Welcome message can recognize group creation if the number of entries in the `members` array is equal to the number of leaves in the tree minus one.
 A client receiving a Welcome message SHOULD verify whether it is a newly created group, and if so, SHOULD verify that the above process was followed by reconstructing the Add and Commit messages and verifying that the resulting transcript hashes and epoch secret match those found in the Welcome message.

 # Group Evolution